Wagga claims national lamb record at $354.20

+Goulburn prime lamb breeder, Joe Mooney, was keen to break the prime lamb record, and he did at $354.20.

-THE prime lamb record has been broken for the second time in one week after a pen of extremely heavy lambs made $354.20 at Wagga on Thursday morning.
+It was the second time in a week and achieved with a pen of extremely heavy lambs at Wagga Wagga on Thursday morning.

 Landmark Wagga livestock agent and auctioneer Peter Cabot was at the rail and took the bids.
 He has been at the rail before when records were set.